madprops/gifmaker/README.md

 > **wrap** (Type: int | Default: 30)

-Split line if it exceeds this char length.
+Split lines if they exceed this char length.

 It creates new lines.
 Makes text bigger vertically.